 At the Compensation Committee's discretion, each participant is granted a contingent award expressed as dollars or a percentage of salary for the fiscal year and contingent on both individual and corporate performance criteria.
-At the end of the fiscal year, the Compensation Committee assesses the performance and makes a determination of the final award amount that may be greater or smaller than the contingent award.
+At the end of the fiscal year, the Compensation contingent award.
 The Compensation Committee granted contingent awards of up to 9% of the 2003 incentive pool to each of the named executive officers in 2003 with the exception of Mr. O'Neill, who does not participate in the Executive Incentive Plan.
 The 2003 limit for total awards for participants under the Executive Incentive Plan is 2% of the Company's total net income before taxes.